Bring a new puppy home is a thrilling experience, but if you don't have

 do not stimulate immunity immediately after they are administered.
 Once a vaccine is administered, the antigens must be recognized,

-vaccines and those vaccines administered intransasally provide the fastest proctection.
+and those vaccines administered intransasally provide the fastest proctection.

 - 6-8 weeks DHPP